 What Happens After You Are Injured in an Accident?

 The specific steps involved will depend on the type of accident in which you were injured.
-For example, in the case of a car or motorcycle accident, there are fairly standard procedures for dealing with insurance companies.
-On the other hand, if you were injured by a defective product, or if you slipped and fell on government property, the process of seeking just compensation will be very different.
+For example, in a car or motorcycle accident, there are standard procedures for dealing with insurance companies.
+On the other hand, if you were injured by a defective product, or if you slipped and fell on government property, the process for seeking just compensation is very different.

 In the immediate aftermath of any type of accident, our ability to think clearly can be compromised.
 So if you are unable to collect any evidence at the scene, that is perfectly understandable.
 However, if you are able or if you have a friend or family member there with you, then it is in your best interest to document as much information regarding the accident as you can.
 For instance, if you were in a car wreck, have someone take as many photos of the scene as possible.
 Locate witnesses if you can and get their contact information.
 If you are waiting for the police to show up, document everything that you remember about the accident while you are waiting.
 Your memory only gets worse with time, so documenting your perceptions can be incredibly useful later.